Jamie Carey: USA Basketball

-Carey was named to the team representing the USA at the 2003 Pan American Games.
+Carey was named to the team representing the United States at the 2003 Pan American Games.
 The team lost the opening game to Cuba, then rebounded to win their next five games, including an OT win against Brazil.
 Carey led the team with 18 points in the victory against Brazil.
-In their game against Canada, which they won by three points 56—53, Carey hit all six of her three-point attempts, setting a United States team record.
+In their game against Canada, which they won by three points 56–53, Carey hit all six of her three-point attempts, setting a United States team record.
 They then faced Cuba for the gold medal, falling short 75–64 to take home the silver medal.
 Carey scored 9.6 points per game, representing the second highest point total on the team, and led the team in assist with 16.

-WNBA career
+Professional career

 Carey was drafted by the Phoenix Mercury in 2005 with the 31st overall pick and played for the Connecticut Sun until her retirement in April 2009.